oils-for-unix/wwz/README.md

 ## Files

     wwz.py         # The WSGI program
     wwz-test.sh    # Shell tests for the FastCGI program wwz.htaccess   # A snippet to configure Apache on Dreamhost admin.sh       # Some shell functions that may be useful

+Not included:

+    dispatch.fcgi  # A shell wrapper specific to the hosting environment.

 ## Local Development